FULL BIOGRAPHY:

 Guthrie maintains an active piano career, frequently performing his own works and those of other contemporary composers, including Dmitri Tymoczko.
 He is also an improviser, often combining hits in various genres with his compositional intuition, particularly with dancers and casual audiences.
 He began accompanying choirs and soloists at nine, and two years later made his first appearance on the Vancouver Seafarer’s Concert.
 Most recently, he won and 2nd prize in the Great Composers Competition: Music of America and many other top prizes from GCC competitions.
 He has also won the 2013-14 Oregon MTNA young artist’s competition, the 2014 Brookings-Harbor Friends of Music scholarship, and 1st prize in the college-level OMTA scholarship competition in 2012.
 In September 2008, he and Mary Stone performed Saint-Saëns’ Carnival of the Animals with Portland’s Columbia Symphony Orchestra.
 He has also released three piano improvisation albums, which can be found on your favorite online streaming site.

-He also actively researches the music business historically and currently, as well as the relationship between harmony and rhythmic cells.
-His paper Is Composition Still a Relevant Field for Music Majors? will be featured at the 2025 MMEA Conference.
+He has researched the music business historically and currently, as well as the relationship between harmony and rhythmic cells.
+His presentation Is Composition Still a Relevant Field for Music Majors was featured at the 2025 MMEA Conference.
 He has also presented papers on The Business With Composers at many SCI conferences (SCI Newsletter, 2015).
 He has presented his paper Rhythm as Function: Labeling the other progression across North America, as well as worldwide virtually.
-He is also author of the articles The Supernatural Power of Music and The Eradication of Justice in Sacred Music (both in the Interdisciplinary Journal on Biblical Authority).
+He is also author of the articles The Supernatural Power of Music and The Eradication of Justice in Sacred Music (Interdisciplinary Journal on Biblical Authority).

 Guthrie received his Doctor of Music as a Graduate Teaching Assistant from Florida State University, where he studied composition with Ellen Taaffe Zwilich, Stephen Montague, Clifton Callender, Mark Wingate, and Ladislav Kubik, and piano with Heidi Louise Williams.
 He received his Master of Music in Composition/Theory as a Graduate Assistant at Texas Christian University, where he studied composition with Till MacIvor Meyn, Martin Blessinger, and Blaise Ferrandino, and piano with John Owings and Gloria Lin.
 He received his Bachelor of Music at Marylhurst University, where he studied composition with John F. Paul and piano with Renato Fabbro.